 Increase the volume and depth in questions while reading informational, interpretative, analytical, synthesizing, and evaluating kinds of questions.

-Any material that requires both thorough comprehension and needs or inspires examination
+Any material that requires both thorough comprehension and needs or inspires examination involved with the material, which will allow you to make better judgments about what is the more important information.

 Critical reading